Samuel Loomis: Remake continuity

-In the sequel (2009), Loomis's character is revised; he is now seen as a greedy, arrogant mercenary who is profiting from the murders of the previous film.
+In the sequel to the remake (2009), Loomis's character is revised; he is now seen as a greedy, arrogant mercenary who is profiting from the murders of the previous film.
 He does not believe Michael is alive and becomes annoyed and angry when asked about it.
 He goes on a tour to promote a new book, "The Devil Walks Among Us", while his assistant is shown to be disgusted with his campaign.
 In the climax of the film Loomis, after realizing Michael is still alive, realizes that he has changed for the worse and tries to save Laurie, this time unarmed.
 Michael ambushes Loomis and kills him by slashing his face and stabbing him in the chest.
-In the unrated version, Michael tackles Loomis out of the shack and then stabs him in the stomach while Loomis is still trying to reason with him.
-With Loomis injured and unconscious (it is not revealed whether he lived or died), the police open fire on Michael, killing him.
-Laurie, now completely insane, leaves the shack, picks up Michael's knife and walks over to Loomis's unconscious body.
+In the unrated director's cut, Michael tackles Loomis out of the shack and then stabs him in the stomach while Loomis is still trying to reason with him.
+With Loomis dead, the police open fire on Michael, killing him as well.
+Laurie, now completely insane, leaves the shack, picks up Michael's knife and walks over to Loomis's body.
 Against Brackett's orders, the police open fire on Laurie, apparently killing her too.

-2018 continuity (1978, 2018–2022)
+Blumhouse continuity

 Halloween (2018) is a direct sequel to the first film, ignoring all other series entries.
 Taking place forty years later, it is established that Michael was arrested following his 1978 killing spree and has spent the last forty years imprisoned in Smith's Grove Sanitarium.
 Loomis does not appear in-person, having died an unspecified time ago prior to the film's events.
 True crime podcasters uncover a 1979 audio recording of Loomis (voiced by Colin Mahan) giving a statement on his "former patient", advocating for Myers' execution and immediate cremation and voicing a desire to witness as Myers is put to death and destroyed.
 Michael's new psychiatrist, Dr. Ranbir Sartain (Haluk Bilginer), is established as a former student of Loomis's and even referred to as "the new Loomis" by Laurie Strode; however, he has a different perspective on Michael than Loomis's belief that he is "pure evil".

 In the sequel, Halloween Kills (2021) Loomis (portrayed by Tom Jones Jr., and voiced by Mahan) is depicted in flashbacks portraying Myers' detainment by police forty years prior in the aftermath of his 1978 killing spree (events briefly mentioned in the prior film).
 Haddonfield officer Hawkins encountered Michael at the Myers residence, shortly before the arrival of Loomis accompanied by the rest of the police department.
 The doctor questions Hawkins if Michael killed the officer's partner, but gets no response.
 Loomis attempts to execute the detained Michael, but is stopped by a remorseful Hawkins who did not believe Michael deserved death for his crimes.
 Decades later, an older Hawkins blames himself for the deaths following Michael's 2018 escape and feels tremendous guilt for stopping Loomis that night.